 1 capsule dairy free probiotic powder

-Using a spoon, blend the coconut milk, coconut oil, agar and guar gum in a saucepan.
+Using a spoon, blend the coconut cream and agar powder in a saucepan.
 Make sure you have no lumps.
 Bring to a gentle simmer, and hold that heat for 30 seconds to activate the agar.
-Remove from the heat and cool to 36 degrees C. Once its at the temperature specified, pour the coconut milk mixture into a blender jug.
+Remove from the heat and cool to 36 degrees C.

 Pour the mixture into a clean glass or ceramic bowl and cover.
 (I use a sheet of greaseproof paper held in place with a rubber band).
 Cover with a towel and sit it in warm spot for 12 hours to culture.
 I use the dehydrator turned onto 36C for the warm spot, but you may have a yoghurt maker.